Continuing Education Information

 Please contact email@example.com, or, if on site, visit the continuing education booth.

 All events approved for BACB continuing education contain content that is accurate and up-to-date as possible, representing the best available scientific evidence, current best practices in behavior analysis, and are current with local laws, regulations, policies, ethical standards, and so on.
-Any events offering ethics or supervision CE will adhere to the BACB's statement on ethics and supervision credits.

 Please see CE-related statements below from APA’s Standards and Criteria for Approval of Sponsors of Continuing Education for Psychologists.